Rise in Violence Towards NHS Staff During COVID-19

 In England, the death toll for health care workers relating to COVID-19 has now surpassed 600, demonstrating the risks that NHS staff face as part of their job in the current situation.

-Not only do doctors and nurses have to contend with higher risk of contracting the virus, reports from the Nursing Times also show that many healthcare staff are facing verbal threats and physical abuse from patients, their families and the public.
+Not only do doctors and nurses have to contend with higher risk of contracting the virus, reports from the Nursing Times in March highlighted that many healthcare staff were facing verbal threats and physical abuse from patients, their families and the public.